sotw/hmDictUtils/README.md

 18. get\_Lyrics should work with moc, music on console
 19. some remark feature in reading would be amazing.
 20. a loop for multiple consulting would be handy (edict/jdict)
+21. a console showing mechanism that input country name and show world map.

 ##### History
 1. 2014-05-30 10:51:26 change getTaipeiTimes to get\_taipei\_times